The Regularised Inertial Dean-Kawasaki equation: discontinuous Galerkin approximation and modelling for low-density regime: Modelling for low-density regime

 The left-hand side is negative and, if $\nabla_h\cdot \nabla_h$ is a non-negative operator, the right-hand side is positive, leading to a contradiction.
-With appropriate $\varphi_\tau$, such a minimum cannot exist and the numerical discretisation is positivity preserving.

-\begin{remark} We have found no scheme for which we can guarantee positivity as a computationally convenient $\varphi_\tau$ is not forthcoming.
-The semi-implicit time-stepper that has been implemented with DG can lead to negativity of the density; see for example \cref{fig:tau_small}.
-In practise, we are able to avoid negative regions by increasing $\tau$ and refining the discretisation parameters. \end{remark}
+The assumptions so far discussed for $\varphi_\tau$ are quite demanding, and it is unclear how to make practical choices for $\varphi_\tau$.
+So far, we have found no scheme for which we can guarantee positivity as a computationally convenient $\varphi_\tau$ is not forthcoming.
+The semi-implicit time-stepper that has been implemented with DG (which uses the local, more simplistic choice of $\varphi_\tau$ given for the continuous case, see discussions following \eqref{Mod}) can lead to negativity of the density; see for example \cref{fig:tau_small}.
+In practise, we are able to avoid negative regions by increasing $\tau$ and refining the discretisation parameters.
+Again, more analysis is required to quantify the preceding considerations. \end{remark}